HaoYang670/rucat/README.md

 # Rucat

 Rucat is design to be a server for managing multiple kinds of big-data applications across different platforms.
-For now, it only supports Apache Spark 3.5.3 (with spark-connect enabled by default) on Kubernetes.
+For now, it supports Apache Spark 3.5.3 and 3.5.4 (with spark-connect enabled by default) on Kubernetes.
 More engines and platforms will be supported in the future.

 Rucat is a Boy / Girl name, meaning is Guider, Discipline and Adventurer.
 The Numerology Number for the name Rucat is 9.